Chubb Limited

 |---|---|---|

-| Market Share | Leading/Competitive | Global presence, broad product portfolio across commercial, consumer, life, and reinsurance |
+| Market Share | Leading/Competitive | Global presence in 54 countries and territories; broad market capabilities across P&C, A&H, reinsurance, and life. |

-| Cost Position | Not Disclosed | Not Disclosed |
+| Cost Position | Competitive | Emphasizes disciplined pricing and risk selection. |

-| Customer Relationships | Strong | Superior claims service, specialized risk management, loss control, and engineering services |
+| Customer Relationships | Strong | Superior claims service; extensive distribution channels including independent agents, brokers, and digital platforms. |

 Direct Competitors